-'Cleanup Time': Pro-China lawmaker targets Hong Kong's Lennon Walls
+Imagine no Lennon Walls: pro-China groups to erase HK graffiti

 Ho, who once described the protesters as “black-shirted thugs”, on Thursday pulled the horse, “Hong Kong Bet”, from all races until the protests are over.
 Ho said the horse should not be “deprived of its right to race”.

-Anti-government protesters, many of them masked and wearing black, have caused havoc around the city in recent weeks, throwing petrol bombs at police, storming the Legislative Council, trashing metro stations, blocking airport approach roads and lighting fires on the streets.
+Anti-government protesters, many masked and wearing black, have caused havoc in recent weeks, throwing petrol bombs at police, storming the Legislative Council, trashing metro stations, blocking roads to the airport and lighting street fires.

 Police have responded with tear gas, water cannon and rubber bullets.
+A total of 1,474 people have been arrested, aged between 12 and 84, police said on Friday.
+So far 207 have been charged, including 79 for rioting.

 Hong Kong returned to China in 1997 under a “one country, two systems” formula that ensures freedoms not enjoyed on the mainland, including right of assembly and an independent judiciary.